An introduction to mental health

 Essentially, mental health is not simply the absence of any mental health conditions.

-Mental health charity Mind notes that a quarter of people will experience some kind of mental health problem each year.
+Mental health charity Mind's Big Mental Health Report found that 1 in 4 people will experience some kind of mental health problem each year.

 Diagnosis